-There are a number of different types of investment that can be accessed through an IFISA.
-The main asset classes that can be held are peer-to-peer (P2P) loans and debt-based securities (also known as mini bonds).
+There are a number of different types of investment that are IFISA eligible, and the main asset classes that can be held are peer-to-peer (P2P) loans and debt-based securities (also known as mini bonds).

-If you are thinking of investing into an IFISA it is important that you understand exactly how your money will be invested by your chosen provider, and how it will generate the target returns on offer.
+If you are thinking of investing into an IFISA, it's important that you understand exactly how your money will be invested by your chosen provider, and how it will generate the target returns on offer.